Confirmation Bias Definitio

-Confirmation bias is a cognitive bias which involves favoring of the information that would confirm one’s previously existing biases or beliefs.
-Hence the investor would only seek out information which will confirm their existing belief and filtered out information based on that.
-In this article, we are going to provide you top 4 real-life examples of confirmation bias.
+Confirmation bias is a cognitive bias that involves favoring of the information that would confirm one’s previously existing biases or beliefs.
+Hence the investor would only seek out information that will confirm their existing belief and filtered out information based on that.

 Vivek is a long-time investor in the stock market.
 He does invest by researching and screening the stock by himself.
 One of the stocks that he has recently shortlisted is Reliance Power and he has learned about the bankruptcy of the firm and is considering selling the stock.